 Advocacy – Work Package 6

+IMPF works with its members across the world on intellectual property and copyright advocacy, government and institutional relations and outreach to collective management organisations at a global and national level.
+IMPF addresses the many current industry challenges we face and provides support to its publisher members both directly and via its coalition partners, to identify laws and policies which need adaptation to ensure a better environment for music and those who live from it to prosper.
+IMPF influences global laws and policies through strategic initiatives, linked directly to our local and national members.
 This work is a cornerstone of the project, involving all the advocacy work of IMPF, as well as research and reporting on key topics.
 The independent music publishing industry faces several disadvantages, with dramatic changes in the music industry (particularly the advent of digitally delivered music) leading to a reduction in revenue for writers, artists, and publishers.
 This work aims to ensure that independent publishers are heard by all lawmakers in order to produce lasting change.

 Due to the European scope of the Network Project, the focus of the advocacy will be on the issues and challenges currently facing the EU music publishing sphere, such as the payments to publishers and songwriters relative to label; buy-outs; credits due, etc. The advocacy, although primarily focused on European affairs, will have a positive effect on the music publishing industry across the world due to the global influence of the Brussels’ legislative agenda and the interdependent nature of music publishing.

 Through this work, the IMPF team will strive to create a fairer environment for the independent music publishing community.
 To achieve this, IMPF will pursue a realistic, macro-regional approach, threading a line between promoting opportunities and mitigating the worst aspects of those who seek to undervalue and underpay our writers, composers and publishers.
 See more details here.

 Communications – Work Package 7